 Let The Sunshine In, Rich Paschall

-Now that Spring has officially arrived, we are thinking more of enjoying the sun.
+Now that Spring has officially arrived, we are thinking more about enjoying the sun.
 You may have told someone that “You Are The Sunshine Of My Life” or that you wanted to share the “Sunshine Of Your Love,” but you may be looking at this differently than we are.
 Of course, “There Ain’t No Sunshine When You’re Gone,” but “Don’t Let The Sun Catch You Crying.”

-If it remains cloudy were you are, don’t believe “The Sun Ain’t Gonna Shine Anymore.”
+If it remains cloudy where you are, don’t believe “The Sun Ain’t Gonna Shine Anymore.”
 Just keep telling yourself, “Don’t Let The Sun Go Down On Me” and you will soon have your “Seasons In The Sun.”
 Just be sure to stay away from the “House Of The Rising Sun” and you will be fine.